Access Amazon DynamoDB Using Token Vending Machine for Tenant Isolation

-We will use Amazon DynamoDB using Token Vending Machine to achieve tenant isolation.
+Learn how to use Amazon DynamoDB with a Token Vending Machine to achieve tenant isolation in a multi-tenant SaaS application.

 Published on Sunday, March 20, 2022